CVR-MucosalImmunology/IMC/README.md

 4. After the model has finished running, you should see masks drawn around each of your segmented cells

 If the model requires further tuning, then go to the section below on **‘Training a custom model’** - this will teach you how to build a model from scratch.
+Otherwise, if you are happy with the model's performance, skip to the section below on **Batch segmentation**.

+## 3c.
+Training a custom model

+TODO

+## 3d.
+Batch segmentation

-Once you are happy with the segmentation, run the following commands in the **Anaconda Prompt**:
+Once you are happy with the segmentation, run the following commands in **Anaconda Prompt**:
 ~~~~sh
 conda activate cellpose
 pip install jupyterlab